acaryca/init-nextjs/README.md

 - Adds a make-favicon script to package.json
 - Copies .github directory with assets for README screenshots
 - Copies reusable components from the source components directory
+- Copies middleware.js if it exists in the source directory

 ## Contributing